Written by Paul Mortimer

 So, we’re gonna be talking about Flywheels a lot more over the coming years, starting now.
 The Marketing Funnel is gone and the components have been transposed and transformed into the Flywheel.

 If you want to get up to speed with all the other learnings and announcements from INBOUND 18, check out our recent blog posts.
-Plus, you can join the conversation over in our closed Facebook Group, Inbound After Hours.
+Plus, we’ve created an easy-to-read guide on all things Inbound Marketing.
+So, to learn more about the topic, click on the link below to grab your free copy.